-In the Track Record (see "Proposal description") the applicant Principal Investigator should list (if applicable):
+In the Track Record (see "Proposal description" below) the applicant Principal Investigator should list (if applicable):

-- 1. Up to ten publications in major international peer-reviewed multi-disciplinary scientific journals and/or in the leading international peer-reviewed journals, peer-reviewed conferences proceedings and/or monographs of their respective research fields, highlighting those as main author or without the presence as co-author of their PhD supervisor (properly referenced, field relevant bibliometric indicators may also be included); preprints may be included, if freely available from a preprint server (preprints should be properly referenced and either a link to the preprint or a DOI should be provided). - 2.
-Research monographs and any translations thereof; - 3.
-Granted patent(s); - 4.
-Invited presentations to internationally established conferences and/or international advanced schools; - 5.
-Prizes, awards, academy memberships
+1. Up to ten publications in major international peer-reviewed multi-disciplinary scientific journals and/or in the leading international peer-reviewed journals, peer-reviewed conferences proceedings and/or monographs of their respective research fields, highlighting those as main author or without the presence as co-author of their PhD supervisor (properly referenced, field relevant bibliometric indicators may also be included);

+2. Research monographs and any translations thereof;

+3. Granted patent(s);

+4. Invited presentations to internationally established conferences and/or international advanced schools;